 top of page

-Psoriasis (pictured left) of the scalp is commonly seen, and might be the only place that you experience psoriasis.
+Psoriasis (pictured) of the scalp is commonly seen, and might be the only place that you experience psoriasis.
 Psoriasis ranges from pink areas covered in silvery scale which bleeds when picked, to a severe form called pityriasis amiantacea with thick adherent scales which bind several hairs together.

 Pityriasis capitis (dandruff) and seborrhoeic dermatitis (eczema) are caused by excess sebum on the scalp and a yeast called Malassezia, these conditions are characterised by greasy, yellowish scales of skin.